rodvic/cloud-django/aws/README.md

 > Reference: [Creating a DB subnet group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.WorkingWithRDSInstanceinaVPC.html)

 A DB subnet group is a collection of subnets (typically private) that you create in a VPC and that you then designate for your DB instances.
 By using a DB subnet group, you can specify a particular VPC when creating DB instances using the AWS CLI or RDS API.
 If you use the console, you can choose the VPC and subnet you want to use.

+> WARNING: The DB subnet group must be created with subnets in different Availability Zones for high availability.

 - RDS / Subnet groups / Create DB subnet group
   - Name: `proupsa-subnet-group`